FuelLabs/fuel-indexer/docs/src/for-contributors/index.md

 In either case, your PostgreSQL database should now be accessible at `postgres://postgres@127.0.0.1:5432/[DATABASE_NAME]`.

-#### SQLite

-On macOS systems, you can install SQLite through Homebrew.
-If it isn't present on your system, you can install it according to the [instructions](https://brew.sh/).
-Once installed, you can add SQLite to your system by running `brew install sqlite`.
-You can create a database by running `sqlite3 [DATABASE_FILE_PATH]`.

-For Linux-based systems, you should first install SQLite according to the instructions for your distribution.
-Once installed, you can create a database by running `sqlite3 [DATABASE_FILE_PATH]`.

-In either case, your SQLite database is now accessible at `sqlite://[DATABASE_FILE_PATH]`.

 ### SQLx

 - After setting up your database, you should install `sqlx-cli` in order to run migrations for your indexer service.
-- You can do so by running `cargo install sqlx-cli --features postgres,sqlite`.
+- You can do so by running `cargo install sqlx-cli --features postgres`.
 - Once installed, you can run the migrations by running the following command after changing `DATABASE_URL` to match your setup.

 ## Building from Source